LeedsCodeDojo/TryFSharp/Exercises.md

 let olderJim = {jim with Age = 44}
 ```

-In the above example olderJim.Name is Jim as it has been copied but olderJim.Age is updated to 44.
+In the above example olderJim.Name is still "Jim" but olderJim.Age is updated to 44.

 ## 11 Draw some cool stuff ##